liquidprompt/liquidprompt/docs/theme/included/powerline.rst

 This prompt is a proof of (a specific) concept: that Liquidprompt can do what Powerline does, but faster.
-That said, this is a fully useable theme.
+That said, this is a fully usable theme.

 .. versionadded:: 2.0